Houman Shadab, Professor of Law and Director, Innovation Center

 A.B., 1976, Georgetown University; J.D., 1980, New York Law School; Partner and National Co-Chair of the Intellectual Property Practice at Katten Muchin Rosenman LLP.

-Course: IP Licensing & Drafting
+Course: Intellectual Property Licensing and Drafting

 Joseph M. Forgione, Adjunct Professor of Law